Content

 Topical finasteride & minoxidil spray.
 This two-in-one spray combines the powers of finasteride and minoxidil to help kickstart hair growth.
 If you’re not a fan of taking pills, this quick-drying spray might be the pick for you.

 Minoxidil foam.
 Typically the first line of defense recommended by dermatologists, minoxidil is FDA-approved to treat male pattern hair loss and is available over the counter.
 You’ve probably heard of the popular brand name Rogaine®.
-Because 5% minoxidil has been shown to be more effective than 2% minoxidil for treating alopecia, this stronger formulation might be the better bet if you’re dealing with a lot of hair thinning.
+Because 5 percent minoxidil has been shown to be more effective than 2 percent minoxidil for treating alopecia, this stronger formulation might be the better bet if you’re dealing with a lot of hair thinning.

 Minoxidil solution.
-This easy-to-use dropper at 2% strength is perfect for targeting patches or specific areas of thinning.
+This easy-to-use dropper at 2 percent strength is perfect for targeting patches or specific areas of thinning.

-While a lot of your hair makeup may be due to genetics, good habits also play a role.
+While many factors of your hair situation may be due to genetics, lifestyle habits well within your control also play a role.
 Here are some of our top tips for getting your hair in its best shape:

 Remember we talked about that healthy diet?
-If you think your diet can use a little rounding out, incorporating a supplement like biotin gummies can be helpful.
+If you think your diet can use a little rounding out, incorporating a supplement like biotin gummies may not hurt.
 But also make like Popeye and get some more spinach into your diet, too.

 Volumizing shampoo and conditioner.
-Aa healthy scalp is the root of healthy hair.
-If your hair has looked really flat lately, it may not just be thinning.
-If your scalp and strands are greasy, hair can look lifeless.
+A healthy scalp is the root of healthy hair.
+Has your hair looked really flat lately?
+If so, it may not just be thinning.
+A scalp and strands that are greasy can look lifeless.
 Picking a volumizing shampoo and conditioner will help give strands some lift and extra body.

-Thickening shampoo with saw palmetto: If you have hormonal hair loss, hair care products infused with saw palmetto may be a good bet.
-It can help block DHT, the hormone known to cause hair thinning.
-A review of studies found that topical saw palmetto can help improve hair count in men with both androgenetic alopecia and telogen effluvium with basically no side effects.
+Thickening shampoo with saw palmetto: If you have hormonal hair loss, hair-care products infused with saw palmetto may be a good bet.
+These may help block DHT, the hormone known to cause hair thinning.
+A review of studies found that topical and oral saw palmetto can help improve hair count in men with both androgenetic alopecia and telogen effluvium with basically no side effects.

 Taking care of mental health.
-Remember that whole bit about stressful situations leading to hair loss?
+Remember that whole bit about stressful situations being associated with hair loss?
 While bottling up feelings might seem like the easiest route, talking about things with a professional can help manage stress and anxiety.

-We know it’s no fun to deal with losing hair in your twenties, but remember that there are effective treatments you can try to get that lush head of hair back.
+We know it’s no fun to deal with losing hair in your 20s, but remember that there are effective treatments you can try to restore that lush head of hair.

 Here are two few things to keep in mind: